davizinho5/laser3d/README.md

 ROS Kinetic version tested under Ubuntu 16.04 LTS.

-In ROS Kinetic, Velodyne drivers are not included in the official release, I got the from this repository:
+In ROS Kinetic, Velodyne drivers are not included in the official release, I got them from this repository:

 https://github.com/ros-drivers/velodyne